learn-co-curriculum/binary-search-tree-manual/README.md

-# Day 4: What Is a b?
+# Day 4: What Is a Binary Search Tree?

 ## Learning Goals